-Verona, November 2018 - It will be inaugurated on Saturday 24 November 11.00 hours, the photographic exhibition that will feature the shots of Maurizio Marcato, international artist of Venetian origin.
+Verona, November 2018 - The photographic exhibition will be inaugurated on Saturday 24 November at 11.00, featuring the shots of Maurizio Marcato, an international artist of Venetian origin.

 The theme of the exhibition is the charm of the former Magazzini Generali, a disused space, unknown to most, a place not touched by tourist itineraries, but rich in historical and cultural memory of the city of Verona.
 Hence the idea of the exhibition "Paleoindustria 1924, last hand of man".

-The photographs made in 2007 at the request of the Fondazione Cariverona, have immortalized the transformation of the buildings in via Santa Teresa 2 in Verona, which over time have lent themselves to different uses, requiring a social redevelopment, and now home to several realities including Unicredit, the Order of Architects Conservation Planners Conservators of the Province of Verona, the Association of Chartered Accountants and Accounting Experts of Verona, the State Archives of Verona and the MusaLab, the Museum Archive Laboratory Franca Rame and Dario Fo.
+The photographs taken in 2007 at the request of the Cariverona Foundation, immortalized the transformation of the buildings in via Santa Teresa 2 in Verona, which over time have lent themselves to different uses, requiring social redevelopment, and today home to various realities including Unicredit, the Order of Conservative Landscape Architects Planners of the Province of Verona, the Order of Chartered Accountants and Accounting Experts of Verona, the State Archives of Verona and the MusaLab, the Franca Rame and Dario Fo Laboratory Archive Museum.

-24 will be the exhibited works, in 50 × 70 format, printed on paper by the COLOR GALLERY SRL of Verona, which will represent the perfect union between art and architecture.
+24 will be the works exhibited, in 50 × 70 format, printed on paper by COLOR GALLERY SRL of Verona, which will represent the perfect combination of art and architecture.